JacksonKuo/blog/_posts/2026-5-31-gh-ruleset-codeowners.markdown

 * Forks[^4]
     * *To trigger review requests, pull requests use the version of CODEOWNERS from the base branch of the pull request.
 The base branch is the branch that a pull request will modify if the pull request is merged.*
     * Fork Repo Filter - `fork:false`.
 Have the optional exclude
+    * But should forks have a CO file?
+I think so... why would it not?
+It's public.
+Could be helpful against pwn requests...
+Also forks don't import secrets in PRs
 * Dark forks
     * Dark forks aren't actual forks, so I don't think they need an exception

+# Require review from specific teams
+What in the world is this: `Require review from specific teams`: [https://github.blog/changelog/2025-11-03-required-review-by-specific-teams-now-available-in-rulesets/](https://github.blog/changelog/2025-11-03-required-review-by-specific-teams-now-available-in-rulesets/).

+> * You can now require approvals from specific teams to merge changes into protected branches based on files and folders,
+> * This new rule is designed to augment CODEOWNER files but not replace them.

+ I wonder if this sends an email out.
+This is probably most helpful for security teams for very specific filenames/paths.

 # References
 [^1]: [https://github.com/orgs/community/discussions/23064](https://github.com/orgs/community/discussions/23064)